Last Updated on by

 The G600 is our choice for 2019's best budget MMO mouse, this category also covers MOBA.
 The G600 has large amount of highly configurable thumb buttons, while we felt the the middle row buttons were a bit of a stretch (at least for my thumb) when compared to Razer Naga.
 The Razer Naga also wins on button quality, the mechanical buttons on the Naga just felt "better" than on the G600.
 That said the G600 is our budget pick, if you don't want to shell out on the Naga grab the G600, but if you have the budget go with the Naga.

-Below we focus on what you need to know when buying the best mouse in 2019, covering all important factors from grip type to sensors and DPI, wireless vs wired mice.
+Below we focus on what you need to know when buying the best mouse for gaming in 2019, covering all important factors from grip type to sensors and DPI, wireless vs wired mice.
 We focus on what matters when it comes to improving your gaming accuracy and experience.

 Before we get started a common question is what mouse settings do the pros use for gaming mice?
 Obviously this differs significantly depending on the type of game you're playing a mouse for RPG, MOBA or MMO's with a large number of buttons is likely not a great fit for FPS games.
 Below we have listed some links to resources that do an excellent job of documenting the mice used by pro gamers.